 There's no shortage of fidget spinners on the internet, but here's an instructable to show you how to design your own in Fusion 360.

-Lesson 1: Fidget Spinner This is a simple project that uses three 3D-printed parts and a bearing from McMaster-Carr.
-You'll learn how to use the McMaster-Carr part browser, basic 3D modeling, and how to make mechanical joints.
+Lesson 1: Fidget Spinner is a simple project that uses three 3D-printed parts and a bearing from McMaster-Carr.
+Here you'll learn how to use the McMaster-Carr part browser, basic 3D modeling, and how to make mechanical joints.

 Step 1: Modeling Demo + Files